Music censorship: South Korea

 Due to tense relations between Japan and South Korea following the end of Japanese rule, the Korean government imposed various restrictions (ostensibly meant to target Japan) on the importation of cultural works from other countries.
 In September 1999, South Korea lifted its ban on live performances of Japanese music, but only in venues with a capacity smaller than 2000.
 In June 2000, it became legal to perform Japanese music in larger venues, and to sell music recordings originating from Japan.
 However, until January 2004, it remained illegal to sell recordings containing Japanese-language lyrics.
 It remains illegal to broadcast Japanese music over terrestrial radio and television in South Korea.

 To appeal to the country's conservatism, television broadcasters have sometimes pulled music videos from airplay for containing content they deem to be inappropriate, such as violent or sexually suggestive content.
 While Korea's three largest television networks—KBS, MBC, and SBS—have all banned videos at some point, the public broadcaster KBS is known for having stricter standards and practices, and additionally bans songs that encourage inappropriate behaviour (especially among youth), or contain references to brand names or Japanese words.
 This results in some songs, such as Psy's "Gentleman" (which was banned by KBS for a scene in which the singer kicks over a traffic cone) being banned only by KBS, but still receiving airplay by other networks.

 In 2010, the Supreme Court of South Korea ruled that it was illegal under the National Security Act to possess music that praises North Korea, even if instrumental, as it constitutes an "enemy-benefiting expression".

+Ukraine

+In June 2022, after the Russian invasion of Ukraine which was started on February 24, 2022, the Parliament of Ukraine voted to ban the distribution of Russian books and the playing or performance of Russian music by post-Soviet-era artists who support Russian aggression against Ukraine.
+This ban does not apply to artists included in the list of musical performers who condemn the war against Ukraine.